Yarden-zamir/me/Using two trailing dots instead of three.md

 aliases: []
 tags: [dates/2022/11/14, ]
 ---
-I find myself using two dots to train a sentance I want to linger but not linger as much as three dots, not sure if that's a thing but I found that funny.
+I find myself using two dots to trail a sentance I want to linger but not linger as much as three dots, not sure if that's a thing but I found that funny.